lessamess/Protostrap/README.md

 - Badges ⓵ and ⓶ for iOS tabbar
 - svg Placeholders, responsive or fixed in width
 - Can be added to the homescreen as a native mobile-webapp when viewed on an iPhone
-- Displays a "Add to Homescreen" hint when opened in mobile Safari, one time every 24 hours
+- Displays an "Add to Homescreen" hint when opened in mobile Safari, one time every 24 hours
+- standalone app mode for ios, correctly handling all the links not to open in safari

 ## Planned
 - Navigation filesnippet including a bootstrap navigation element